Heart Attack Grill

-The Heart Attack Grill is an American independent restaurant in Downtown Las Vegas, Nevada.
-It was formerly located in Chandler, Arizona.
-The restaurant serves deliberately unhealthy junk food that is high in fat, sugar, and cholesterol, and its staff wear hospital-themed uniforms.
+The Heart Attack Grill was an American independent restaurant in Downtown Las Vegas, Nevada.
+It had restaurants in Arizona (2005-2011) and Texas (2011), but its longest-running location was in Las Vegas, Nevada where it operated from October 2011 to May 2026.
+The restaurant served junk food deliberately high in fat, sugar, and cholesterol, and its staff wore hospital-themed uniforms.